Ruthvik-reddy-A/PCB-design-projects/MCU-Datalogger-With-Built-In-512K-EEPROM/README.md

 # 🧾 MCU Data Logger – PCB Design

 This repository contains the complete PCB design files and documentation for a microcontroller-based data logger with 512KB external EEPROM.
-The system is designed to log sensor data and store it in non-volatile memory, making it ideal for long-term, standalone data acquisition applications..
+The system is designed to log sensor data and store it in non-volatile memory, making it ideal for long-term, standalone data acquisition applications.

 ---